Tecnam P2006T: Design

 The Tecnam P2006T NG is a twin-engine light aircraft, powered by two Rotax 912iSc3 piston engines, each producing 100 hp (75 kW).
 These fuel-injected, liquid- and air-cooled engines offer high efficiency, using approximately 3.7 US gallons (14 liters) per hour per engine, and enable the aircraft to cruise at a maximum speed of 148 knots (274 km/h).
 The engines drive two-blade, constant-speed, full-feathering MT propellers, and are equipped with automatic mixture control, removing the need for mixture levers in the cockpit.
 Engine starting both on the ground and in-flight, is electric and a dual-battery system is installed to ensure redundancy during engine restart scenarios.

 The P2006T NG has a maximum range of 930 nautical miles (1,722 km) and a service ceiling of 14,000 feet (4,267 meters).
 Takeoff distance is 1,368 ft (417 m), and landing distance is 1,230 ft (375 m).
 It offers a useful load of 904 lb (410 kg).
 The aircraft is certified under EASA CS-23 Amendment 4 and is compliant with IFR training requirements.

 It competes with aircraft such as the Piper Seminole and Diamond DA42.
-Its high-wing configuration improves visibility, especially useful for training purposes, while the retractable landing gear and variable pitch propellers provide pilots with realistic complex aircraft handling.
+Its shoulder-wing configuration improves visibility, especially useful for training purposes, while the retractable landing gear and variable pitch propellers provide pilots with realistic complex aircraft handling.

 The aircraft is built to support a variety of training missions.
 It features dual flight controls, a redesigned central pedestal for improved ergonomics, and a Garmin G1000 NXi integrated avionics suite.
 The standard configuration includes GFC 700 autopilot, synthetic vision, terrain awareness, and ADS-B IN/OUT.
 The NG Sport variant adds Flight Stream 510, enhanced interior finishes, and a customized luxury cabin experience.

 The cabin seats four in a side-by-side configuration with two front doors and a separate passenger door, allowing for easier cockpit entry and student changeover.
 The upgraded cabin features enlarged side windows, adjustable ventilation, simulated leather seating, and climate control options including cabin heating and windshield defrost.
 The external baggage compartment has been widened, offering convenient access for luggage and equipment, with a capacity of 176 lb (80 kg).

 The primary structure is constructed from light aluminium alloy, using riveted and bolted assemblies for the fuselage, wings, and empennage.
 The cantilever wing incorporates two spars with sheet metal ribs and glass-fibre reinforced plastic (GFRP) leading edges.
 The wing design features a semi-tapered planform and utilizes a high-lift airfoil profile to achieve low stall speeds and effective training performance.
 Electrically actuated flaps enhance short-field capability.

 Control surfaces are linked via pushrod mechanisms, rather than traditional cable-and-pulley systems, providing more precise handling and reduced maintenance.
 The electro-hydraulic landing gear consists of a steerable nosewheel and trailing-link main gear, designed to absorb landing impact.